 For full details read the ASTI Information Leaflet, Redeployment Scheme for Post Primary Qualified Teachers Surplus to Requirements in Consequence of School Closure

 A pilot voluntary redeployment scheme was established in 2013 and has continued every year since.
 The scheme allows permanent/CID teachers who are employed in schools in designated counties to express an interest in being redeployed to another post primary school anywhere in the country.
-In 2020, the scheme was open to all teachers employed in schools outside Dublin but only if they wished to be redeployed to Dublin.
+In 2021, the scheme is open to permanent/CID teachers who are employed in a post primary school:

 If you apply for voluntary redeployment and a suitable vacancy exists in a school in your preferred area, you may be offered a redeployment to that vacancy.
 However, you will only be redeployed if a suitable teacher can be redeployed to your school to replace you.

 Your school must indicate its willingness to release you and to accept a replacement teacher on redeployment.
 Principals should declare on the form the preferred subject options that the school requires as a replacement for you, if you are redeployed.
 These subjects do not have to be your subjects; this gives the school an opportunity to address a curriculum mismatch within the school.

 For further information and application form please see here.